Kristina01111000/4Einstitute/README.md

 - he can login to the site now, was having an issue before.  uses his gmail email for it

 - make sure to update the themes every couple months

+- this site isn't really being used right now,